Bottom of the funnel analysis is about improving conversion by focusing on performance at the end of the user journey.

 - SPA enabled for single page applications

-- Insights retention for Browser events is at least 2x an average sprint.
+- Data retention for browser events greater than or equal to 2x an average sprint

 The Bottom of the Funnel is focused on the final steps of a user journey where a user has gone far enough to show intent to complete the journey.